different-ai/zero-finance/README.md

 ## Features

-- 📊 Task Dashboard
+- 📊 AI Task Insights - Get an overview of your most important tasks.
-- 🔗 Direct Obsidian integration
-- 📝 Markdown-first approach
-- Automation AI agents (in progress)
+- 🤖 Automation AI agents (in progress) - Automate away recurring mundane tasks
+- 🔗 Direct Obsidian integration - Works on top of your existing system

 ## Installing binaries